 4. Ubersuggest for Blog Writing

 There’s more to blogging than just writing great content.
-The keywords you use are an important component of SEO (search engine optimization).
+The keywords you use are crucial for SEO (search engine optimization).

 Unlike many expensive and complicated keyword research tools, Ubersuggest is a free keyword research tool that is super simple to use.
 The straightforward data makes it easy to see which keywords would be helpful to use.